-Brewing coffee relies on some basic premises which should be taken seriously while discovering how to make great coffee.
-These are standards which have been arrived at and agreed upon through many years of research, trial and error, and many failed cups of coffee.
-The information that I am divulging did not come from my own private lab, but has been passed on from countless others who have paved the way for the rest of us.
+Brewing coffee relies on some basic premises which should be taken seriously when discovering how to make great coffee.
+These are standards that have been arrived at and agreed upon through many years of research, trial and error, and many failed cups of coffee.
+The information that I am divulging did not come from my own private lab but has been passed on from countless others who have paved the way for the rest of us.
 I can say that I have validated the results.

-To get quality brewed coffee, of course, you should be using quality roasted coffee which is fresh and properly ground.
-Even the best coffee machine on the market won’t maker your stale Folgers taste like anything but stale Folgers.
+To get quality brewed coffee, of course, you should be using quality roasted coffee that is fresh and properly ground.
+Even the best coffee machine on the market won’t make your stale Folgers taste like anything but stale Folgers.

 The basic principles that need to be maintained to achieve properly brewed coffee are:

 Using clean water will make a huge difference in the overall taste of your brewed coffee.
 It will also help you achieve consistent coffee.
 Having ‘off-flavors from tap water such as chlorine, iron or other minerals in your water will taint your perception of the brewed product.
 Since purified water has no taste or odor to begin with, it can pass no taste or odor onto your coffee.
 This is the best way to be able to taste your coffee in all of its intended glory.
 In addition to making better quality coffee, purified water has benefits for your equipment as well.
 Lime deposits that normally form from the continual use of unfiltered coffee will not have a chance to form in your equipment.
 For more information on this and cleaning your coffee equipment, read the article Keeping Your Coffee Equipment Clean.